SURRENDER? WHO ME?

 Are we there yet?

 Often our relationship with God is us trying to impress Him and others while excusing our own bad behavior.
 All the while, trying to keep control of our dreary defiant lives.
 Surrender frees us and brings us to the reality that, surprise, God knows us inside and out.
 He knows every flaw we try to hide, and every misstep we try to cover up.

-And if that weren’t enough (drum role please), what surrender is not is a once-and-finished event.
+And if that weren’t enough (drum roll please), what surrender is not is a once-and-finished event.
 It took me a long time to realize that.
 Which is why I felt I could never get it right.
 I can tell you, there will always be moments my old self returns from the dark recesses of that black hole I thought I had sent her off to.
-I shutter to think that she is still hanging around.
+I shudder to think that she is still hanging around.
 On the other hand, she reminds me how much I need God.
 Those are moments when others just stare at me in disbelief: “What were you thinking?”
 You know, they do that head wagging that says loud and clear, “Poor thing, you’re hopeless.”

 Yep, I used to think that too, until one fateful day when I read a scripture verse.
 One I had read hundreds of times before.
 But this time I got it!
 Luke 9:23 says, “…If anyone desires to come after Me, let him deny himself, and take up his cross daily, and follow Me.”
 Do you see it?
 He didn’t say, “Get it right the first time or else.”
 He said, “Yes, life is hard, and you will struggle and make mistakes, and fall, again and again and again (you can throw in a few more “agains” for me).
 But through My strength, you will pick yourself up, dust yourself off, and begin again.”